sentubiswas013/ReactJs/assets/css/02-javascript/02-javascript-160-answer-02-AQD.md

 ---

-###  Question 112: How do you implement modules in JavaScript?
+###  112: How do you implement modules in JavaScript?

 *  **ES6 modules**: Use `export` to expose functionality and `import` to consume it
 *  **CommonJS**: Use `module.exports` to expose and `require()` to import